carboncopies/BrainGenix-ERS/README.md

     "ModelScaleX" - X Scale of the model
     "ModelScaleY" - Y Scale of the model
-    "ModelScaleZ" - Z Scale of the model
-    "Enabled" - Enable/Disable rendering of the model
+    "ModelScaleZ" - Z Scale of the model "ModelEnabled" - Enable/Disable rendering of the model